 “Oh, your cheese ball is delicious, you’ve got to get me the recipe.”

 For what?
 Have you ever made a cheese ball on a Thursday in April?

 37 cookies last night?
 Only because it’s at your friend’s house.
 OPF is true “food for thought” (grandpa pun intended).

 If nothing else, OPF will give you a sly smile or chuckle at your next house party.

 I like to imagine that the idea of OPF is actually a gateway term to a better life.
 A Holiday gift from me to you that lets you make better decisions and appreciate another reason it’s good to have friends.

-For instance – Let’s say one of your friends offers you a chance to take his new Mercedes AMG for a test drive.
-Not sure about you but honestly, I would most likely say “Hey Thanks, but NO. That’s yours, I don’t want to INTRUDE.”
-But now, being aware of things like OPF and OPT say to yourself and friend, “Hell Yeah!”
-It makes me not have to have work for years at 100 hour work weeks from hell just to get my own AMG].
-Because I’ve driven one now and can check that box I’m good, and maybe it will feel MORE magical than if it was mine AND anyway and let’s get real, that car is just plain out of my means anyway.
+For instance, as a non food example, Let’s say one of your friends offers you a chance to take his new Mercedes AMG for a test drive.
+Not sure about you but honestly, I would most likely say “Hey Thanks buddy, but NO. That’s your car, I don’t want to intrude.”
+But now, being aware of things like OPF and OPT, say to yourself and your friend, “Hell Yeah!”
+It makes me not have to have work for years at 100-hour work weeks from hell just to get my own AMG.
+Also, because you’ve driven one now and can check that box of life, maybe you’re good.
+Maybe it will even feel more magical than if it was yours anyway, and let’s get real, that car is just plain out of your means anyway.

-Honestly, I’ve turned down offers to drive cool cars, shoot cool guns, airplane rides, fantastic meals, rare drinks’ taste tests and all kinds of awesome stuff offered up to me from FRIENDS. and WHY?
-Being proper?
-Bah, it’s prudish.
-If there is anything VanWinkle taught me all those years ago it’s to enjoy the fruits and Bounty of your friends to the maximum.
+If there is anything VanWinkle taught me all those years ago it’s to enjoy the fruits and bounty of your friends to the maximum.
 It’s what great memories are made of!